 Explosions are catastrophic events that can have a significant impact on the lives of victims.
 The most obvious result of an explosion is a physical injury.
 The explosion itself can inflict serious harm ranging from burns, to orthopedic injuries, and even death.

-While the physical damages possible after an explosion are significant, a personal injury claim may also make the case for mental anguish.
-Explosions can be traumatic experiences.
-It is not uncommon for victims to endure PTSD or other mental health concerns following the incident.
-A claim can also demand payments to reimburse a person for any loss of quality of life following the accident.
+While the physical damages from an explosion are significant, a personal injury claim will also demand compensation for mental anguish.
+Explosions are traumatic experiences.
+It is not uncommon for victims to suffer emotional trauma, PTSD, or other mental health concerns following the incident.
+Your claim can also demand payments to compensation for your loss of quality of life following the accident.